Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 To legally earn money through tutor jobs, you’ll need to observe a few formalities depending on how you intend to do business.

-If you are tutoring as an individual (rather than as part of a tutoring company or business), you’ll need to register as self-employed with HMRC.
+If you are tutoring as an individual (rather than as part of tutoring companies or a business), you’ll need to register as self-employed with HMRC.

 Being self-employed means keeping track of your earnings and filling out your own self-assessment tax return at the end of each tax year.
 This is to make sure that you pay the correct amount of tax based on what you earn.

 Get public liability insurance to protect you in the case of injury or damage claims that may be linked to your work as a home tutor.
-Having insurance isn’t a legal requirement for private tutors but it can give you peace of mind.
+Having insurance isn’t a legal requirement for private tutors but it will ensure that you are protected whatever happens and put your mind at ease.

-While some agencies just ask for a good level of experience in your chosen subject, others only recruit tutors from top universities.
+While some agencies just ask for a good level of experience in your chosen subject, others only recruit tutors who have graduated from top universities or who have become a certified teacher and have classroom experience – so check the requirements before applying for vacancies.

 Working for an agency has many benefits.
 You get to don the cape with their name and they do the paperwork for you!
 So all you need to worry about is getting your payslip at the end of the month.

-You can also work for an online tutoring business such as Superprof.co.uk!
-This will allow you to build an online presence and gain a reputation.
+You can also work for an online tutoring business and deliver your one to one lessons via webcam on behalf of the company.
+This will allow you to build an online presence and gain a reputation without the need to worry about travelling and the associated costs.

 Now you know a bit more about what is required to become a tutor, you need someone to teach!